 The only voices an acoustic piano is capable of producing is a piano voice—just one.

-Below, please take a moment to view some of the best selling digital pianos currently on sale at Amazon (and see how well they stack up to the Yamaha NU1X):
+Below, please take a moment to view some of the best selling digital pianos currently online (and see how well they stack up to the Yamaha NU1X):

 You probably remember your first glimpse at an electric keyboard.
 I certainly do!
 It was a little Casio keyboard with about 20 keys that I bought for my kids in the early 80’s.
 My kids acted like I had bought them a Steinway!
 That keyboard is long gone, but Casio and others produced several versions of the toy keyboard.
 The electric keyboard was the “in thing” for music bands in the 70’s, 80’s, and later.